hualuzhou/hualuzhou.github.io/_research/1-autophagy.md

 + **Shape**

-We syntheized the gold nanoparticles with different shapes, and compared their cellular interactions, uptakes, and autophagic effects.
+We synthesized the gold nanoparticles with different shapes, and compared their cellular interactions, uptakes, and autophagic effects.
 The results revealed that gold nanoparticles could modulate autophagy in a shape-dependent manner.
 Western blot assays and confocal images confirmed that nanospheres caused more autophagosome accumulation than nanorods,